tamer-inawy/landing-wordpress/README.md

 docker-compose up -d
 ```

-3. Open [http://localhost/](http://localhost/) and follow the instructions to setup WordPress.
+3. Wait a few minutes for the containers to start then open [http://localhost/](http://localhost/) and follow the instructions to setup WordPress.

 4. Create an application password on WordPress following [these instructions](https://agilitywriter.ai/guide/application-password-for-wordpress/).
+Don't forget to save the password somewhere.

-5. Activate the Contact Form Plugin at <http://localhost/wp-admin/plugins.php> by clicking Activate under the plugin name.
+5. Activate the Contact Form Plugin at <http://localhost/wp-admin/plugins.php> by clicking Activate under the plugin name (Contact Form Plugin).
 ![Activate the Contact Form Plugin!](demo.png "Activate the Contact Form Plugin!")

 6. Update the landing page container with the credentials (username and application password) using one of the following methods: